 –Stop the Spread–

-Oct.
-22nd, 2017 members came out and installed a new ground waste holding tank at the River’s boat launch.
+October 22nd, 2017: Members came out and installed a new ground waste holding tank at the River’s boat launch.
 Gill’s Plumbing and Heating dug the hole and dropped in the new tank.
 Jason from Deadwood Customs helped remove the old building and install it over the new framework.
 Would also like to thank North American Lumber in Rivers for donating some of the materials.

-Feb.
-20, 2017-Louis Riel Day was host to Rivers & Area Game and Fish Association’s third annual Learn to Fish event.
+February 20, 2017: Louis Riel Day was host to Rivers & Area Game and Fish Association’s third annual Learn to Fish event.
 33 youngsters accompanied by parents and guardians met on Lake Wahtopanah by the Rivers boat launch.
 All participants received a goody bag with a handmade rod and various fishing items.
 The only pike caught was by Carter Lelond in which his father preformed a filleting demonstration after the event.
 Hot dogs and hot chocolate filled the bellies of those attending.